 Did you know that mobile phones are more readily available globally than toilets are?

-According to UNICEF and the WHO, around 3.6 billion people around the world continue to have inadequate access to water, sanitation, and hygiene.
+According to UNICEF and the WHO, around 3.5 billion people around the world continue to have inadequate access to water, sanitation, and hygiene.
+Everyone agrees that having access to clean water and sanitation should be a basic human right, yet governments around the world still struggle with the issue.
 Even in Australia, 24% of the population lack access to safely managed sanitation, particularly in remote Indigenous communities.
-Everyone agrees that having access to clean water and sanitation should be a basic human right, yet governments around the world still struggle with the issue.

 Sanitation facts for World Toilet Day

 To help safeguard and maintain health security, everyone needs sustainable sanitation, clean water, and handwashing facilities.
-The theme of World Toilet Day, falling on 19 November 2022, is Making the Invisible Visible.
-We are urged to raise awareness of the need for action to address the sanitation crisis around the world as a matter of dignity, equality, and safety, and critical to improving one-third of the population’s health and well-being.
+The theme of World Toilet Day, falling on 19 November 2024, is ‘Toilets – A Place for Peace’.
+We are urged to raise awareness of the need for action to address the sanitation crisis around the world as a matter of dignity, equality, and safety, and critical to improving one-third of the population’s health and wellbeing.

 Here are some facts you probably didn’t know:

-• Over 700 children under the age of 5 die from diarrhoea every day caused by contaminated water, inadequate sanitation, and poor hygiene.
-According to UNICEF, 1.5 million children under the age of 5 die from diarrhoea each year.
+- Over 1,000 children under the age of 5 die from diarrhoea every day caused by contaminated water, inadequate sanitation, and poor hygiene.

 Australia's role in promoting clean water and sanitation